TheDredgeGroup/Neximus/README.md

 ## License

-AGPL-3.0 for personal and research use.
+MIT License- free for personal and commercial use.
-Commercial license available — contact Dredge Group.
+See LICENSE file for details
 ---

 ## About